Outpatient consultations

 Dispensed training

-- Hosting of externs and nursing trainees in the operating theatre
+• Training of externs and student nurses in the operating theatre

-- Teaching at the nursing school and theatre nursing school
+• Teaching at the nursing school and surgical nursing school

-- Presentation of breast surgery and breast reconstruction during Oncology Thursdays
+• Presentation of breast surgery and reconstruction during Oncology Thursdays